 The version 2.5 and 2.5.1 was published in August 2014 and among things included updates for change of audio priority, Common Interface from CI+ v1.2 to v1.3, adding requirements for verification testing of HbbTV.

-This version 2.6 was published January 2017 and main updates are adding 700 MHz LTE immunity for terrestrial IRDs, for Remote Control changing to require functions instead of keys and notification alternative for SSU etc.
+Theis version 2.6 was published January 2017 and main updates are adding 700 MHz LTE immunity for terrestrial IRDs, for Remote Control changing to require functions instead of keys and notification alternative for SSU etc.

+The version 3.0 was published Month 20yy and main updates is the adding of requirements for HEVC capable IRDs (NorDig HEVC IRDs).

 Details: